-Matt is an independent storyteller whose journalistic work focuses on the intersection of food systems, ecosystems, and political systems.
+Matt is an independent storyteller whose journalistic work focuses on the intersection of natural systems and manmade systems.
 He has covered stories such as declining bee populations, keeping people fed in the aftermath of Hurricane Harvey, and New York farmers trying to grow food in the midst of climate change.
 His photo work has captured a diverse range of subjects, from the Lakota Sioux in the Black Hills to rural firefighters in New York state.
-Matt is the author and editor of The Bee Report, an online publication which provides both original and curated content about the wondrous lives of the more than 4,000 species of bees in North America.
+Matt is the author and editor of The Bee Report, an online publication which provides both original and curated news content about the bees of North America.
+He is also a volunteer EMT and firefighter, 24/7/365.

 Tony Di Zinno

 As a concerned photographer turned filmmaker, Tony has carved a niche as a veteran DP of subjects that mirror his global sensibilities.
 His time in Afghanistan on projects of giving voice and empowering women in the conflict zone were followed by participation in years of effort in supporting the solidarity between the diverse tribes of the Great Sioux Nation in the Black Hills.
 More recently his primary focus has turned more specifically to the natural world in general and conservation in particular.
 He is privileged to be a working team member on the ambitious projects of Endangered Activism and Design for Wildlife.
 Tony was recently nominated to be the Visiting Artist in Residence for the Seneca Zoological Society in 2019-2020, providing tuition and workshops on visual storytelling for urban youth in Rochester, NY.